SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 :math:`V_0` are given.
 The problem is to specify whether it is possible to reach certain volume :math:`V` and concentration :math:`c` at a certain time instant.

-The following is the code that defines a linear discrete system of differential equations.
-It takes initial conditions on input and then transform system with delay into linear system according to the theoretical calclations, which were held above.
-With using of ellipsoidal toolbox this program constructs reach tube and calculates a projection of this ellipsoidal reach tube on subcpace (V, c). :
+The following is the code that defines a linear discrete system.
+It takes initial conditions on input and then transforms system with delay into linear system according to the theoretical calculations, which were held above.
+Using ellipsoidal toolbox this program constructs reach tube and calculates a projection of this ellipsoidal reach tube on subcpace (V, c). :

 .. literalinclude:: ../products/+elltool/+doc/+snip//s_chapter06_section09_snippet01.m
    :language: matlab